How old are your tyres?

 How to read the tyre date code

-On the sidewall you will find a code that starts with the letters DOT, followed by letters and numbers.
-The part that matters for age is the last four digits: the first two are the week of the year, and the last two are the year.
+The sidewall of every tyre has a code that starts with the letters DOT, followed by a few letters and some numbers.
+The last four digits are the week and the year the tyre was manufactured.

 DOT U2LL LMLR 3619